jholdstock/Decred-Bug-Bounty-Proposal/README.md

 **When and Duration:**

-I suggest we plan to get this up for vote by 28 November.
+I suggest we plan to get this up for vote in one week.
 And launch the bug bounty project by the last week of december.

 This project would be approved for 6 months the end of which I will compile a detailed report for the community and if all goes well request for another 6 months extension using a revised proposal.